 “Don’t worry, Mum!
 I’ll do my best!”

-> After lunch, Muhammad took his mule and set out for Tushki.
-He took the path that ran only a few yards from Itto’s home.
+After lunch, Muhammad took his mule and set out for Tushki.
+He took the path that ran only a few yards from Yetto’s home.
 He glanced through the first, then the second window, but nothing was there to be seen.
-Neither Itto nor anyone from her family.
+Neither Yetto nor anyone from her family.
 All he could see was her white abode, with its tall trees and cackling chickens and silent dog.

-> And on he rode, under a blazing sun.
+And on he rode, under a blazing sun.
 As he neared Tushki, a light wind began blowing from the west, and from there, too, light clouds began sailing across the sky.

 Muhammad was happy to dine with his client in Tushki, but he politely declined the invitation to spend the night there.
 So he took his mule and rode back to Azlu.
 He knew he had no home to spend the night in Azlu.
 But he could not spend the night anywhere but in Azlu.

 And again he rode along a path from which he could see Yetto’s home, looking dark– although the crescent above was luminous.
 So he rode on and on till he got to the reed edge.
 And there he tied up the mule to a palm-tree and looked for a spot to sleep.